WesleyEspinoza/Project-Detritus/README.md

 # Project Detritus

-Project Detritus is an infinite runner, that has a helpless robot trying to escape it's inevitable death. after it was thrown into a trash grinder.
+Project Detritus is an infinite runner, that has a helpless robot trying to escape its inevitable death after it was thrown into a trash grinder.

   - Upgrade your robot and add cool abilites with scraps you pick up.
   - Compete against your friends with an online scoreboard